 The status of grizzly bear as a species of "special concern" is currently under review for listing on Schedule 1 of SARA.
 A species of "special concern" may become a threatened or endangered species because of a combination of biological characteristics and identified threats.
+The grizzly bear is listed as "At Risk" under the Alberta Wildlife Act.
 Since grizzly bears reproduce slowly, require large home ranges, and are thinly dispersed across the landscape, they are particularly sensitive to human activity and natural events.
-The grizzly bear population in Banff National Park and neighbouring areas has the lowest reproductive output among grizzly populations in North America (Herrero et al. 2005).
+The grizzly bear population in BNP and neighbouring areas has the lowest reproductive output among grizzly populations in North America (Herrero et al. 2005).
+Lake Louise is one of three important reproductive areas for grizzlies in BNP.